alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 ## What about the code?

 The configuration to apply is pretty simple and straightforward.
-To cut long story short, you need to include libraries, add some configuration stuff and run your application with an agent which will be responsible for broadcasting the SPANs.
+To cut long story short, you need to include libraries, add some configuration lines and run your application with an agent which will be responsible for broadcasting the SPANs.

 ### Libraries to add